hubiquitus/hubiquitus4java/doc/Examples/HFacebookSampleClient.md

 ## How to use HFacebook  for the Simple Client?

-In this part, we use Facebook to get periodically number of likes of an facebook page desired. to use it, you just have to generate the jar _HFacebook-1.0.0.jar_ (with maven).
+In this part, we use Facebook to get periodically number of likes of an facebook page desired. to use it, you just have to [install HFacebook](https://github.com/hubiquitus/hubiquitus4java/blob/master/doc/installation_HFacebook.md).
 In your project you just need to import the pakage named _org.hubiquitus.hfacebook_ and use the class GetLikeFacebook.
 Bellow you can see a sample of code.

 ## Exemple HFacebook client